rosyberti/website/python-visualization/boxplot.md

 ```

+A brief explanation of this code cell is below:

-First, we create an object that contains all of the column names using the pandas DataFrame `columns` attribute.
+* First, we create an object that contains all of the column names using the pandas DataFrame `columns` attribute.

-Next, we force this object into a `list` data structure using the `list` function.
+* Next, we force this object into a `list` data structure using the `list` function.

 With all this done, we can relabel the x-axis as follows: